Jolie-Lv/CS7210_Monitoring-and-Control-of-Real-Time-Distributed-Application/README.md

 # CS7210_Final_Project
-Before building this project please make sure that the root folder name for this project is /CS7210/
+Before building this project, please make sure that the root folder name for this project is /CS7210/

 1. Steps to build :
   	$ ssh to node1